Ceylon vs Cassia vs Saigon vs Indonesian Cinnamon: Complete Comparison Guide

 • Cinnamon has been used for thousands of years across ancient Egypt, China, and Rome – both for flavor and preservation.

-• Cassia contains higher levels of coumarin, which can be harmful in large quantities.
+• Cassia varieties contain higher levels of coumarin, which can be harmful to the liver in large quantities.
 If you eat a lot of cinnamon, go with Ceylon.

 • Want a deeper flavor?
 Toast your cinnamon sticks before using them!